hjelliott/hjelliott.github.io/_posts/2026-06-15-AI-Operational-Policy-and-the-ARC-mandate.md

 ## Appendix: an ARC cheat sheet

 This table maps each element of the NSW AI Operational Policy to the TPP20-08 anchor that brings it within the committee's mandate, and the oversight angle a committee would take.
 It is intended to be used on its own as a one-page reference.
-You can download a [PDF version here](../assets/ARC-AI-Policy-cheat-sheet.pdf).
+You can download a [PDF Version Here]({{ '/assets/ARC-AI-Policy-cheat-sheet.pdf' | relative_url }}).

 | AI Operational Policy element | What the policy requires | TPP20-08 anchor | ARC oversight angle |
 |---|---|---|---|